Mindfulness and Compassionate Presence in Working with Others

 - Certificate in Contemplative Psychology.

-- Next training, Phase 1 begins in Fall of 2016 in Berkeley, CA.
+- Next training, Phase 1 begins in February 2020 in Los Angeles, CA, USA

 - Introductions to Contemplative Psychology happening year-round in multiple locations.